About the Quins

 Q: How do the Harlequins fit into USA Rugby?

-We play in Division II (DII) and Division III (DIII) in the Eastern Rockies Rugby Football Union (ERRFU) league.
-There are also DI and Elite Cup.
+We play in Division II (DII) and Division III (DIII) in the Rocky Mountain Rugby (formerly the Eastern Rockies Rugby Football Union (ERRFU)) league.
+There are also DI and Pacific Premiership.
 DI, DII, DIII divisions are comparable to the NCAA football breakdown.
-The Elite Cup is kind of like semi-pro, but not so much pro.
-USA Rugby pulls players from all these different levels to make up the Eagles (US national team).
+The Pacific Premiership is kind of like semi-pro, but not so much pro.
+USA Rugby pulls players from all these different levels to make up the Eagles (USA national team).

 Playoffs go as follows:

-The winners of the individual leagues (like ERRFU) go on to the Regional (like WRFU) championships.
-The top two teams out of each Region go on to the USA Rugby Championships (Sweet Sixteen, Elite Eight, Final Four, and the Championships).
-For us (the Quins), the winner of the ERRFU league moves on to the WRFU Championships.
-We have to win our league, then win WRFU Championships, to make it into the USA Rugby Championships.
-We have 8 total league matches, 5 last Fall and 3 this Spring.
+The winners of the individual leagues (like Rocky Mountain Rugby) go on to the Regional (like Westerns) championships.
+The top two teams out of each Region go on to the USA Rugby Championships (Quarterfinals, and then the Finals two weeks later).
+We have to win our league, then win Western Championships, to make it into the USA Rugby Championships.
 A combination of record, points for/against, head to head, and bonus points will be used to determine the league winner.

-Our DIII league is made up of: Denver Harlequins , Colorado Rush (Denver), Ft.
-Carson Anarchists, Casper Cannibals, Queen City (Denver), and Denver Highlanders B. We play each team twice during the league season.
+Our DIII league is made up of: Denver Harlequins , Colorado Rush (Denver), Glendale Raptors D3, Queen City Rams (Denver), and .
+Northern Colorado Flamingos (Ft.
+Collins, CO), Northside Marauders (Broomfield, CO), and the Littleton Eagles.